getodk/docs/docs/form-question-types.rst

 Point choices are represented by map markers (:fa:`map-marker`).
 Tapping on a marker increases its size.

 Line and polygon choices are represented by teal lines.
-The inside of polygons is shaded teal and can be tapped to select the polygon.
+Polygons are filled with translucent teal and can be selected by tapping anywhere inside them.

 .. note::
     Choices with invalid geometries are silently ignored.
 There will be no message displayed to a user when it happens.